google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

 information.

-Log frontends may attempt to de-duplicate incoming leaves by consulting the local storage DB using the identity hash, but this will always be a "best effort" affair, so the Trillian APIs must not assume that duplicates are impossible, even though in practice, when using other storage implementations, they may well be so currently.
+Log frontends may attempt to de-duplicate incoming leaves by consulting the local storage DB using the identity hash (and/or e.g. using a per-instance LRU cache, but this will always be a "best effort" affair, so the Trillian APIs must not assume that duplicates are impossible, even though in practice, when using other storage implementations, they may well be so currently.

 #### Master election

 Multiple sequencers may be running to provide resilience, if this is the case there must be a mechanism for choosing a single master instance among the running sequencers.
 The Trillian repo provides an etcd-backed implementation of this already.

 A sequencer must only participate/remain the master if its local database state is at least as new at the latest message in the Kafka `STHs` topic.